REAL-WORLD STUDY PROJECTS

 Promoting the image of a company abroad

-When it comes to negotiations, it’s essential to know how to put forward the best image of your company.
-However, the rules abroad are not always the same as in one's country of origin.
-Therefore, you need to understand how to adapt and convey the best image possible.
+When negotiating, it is essential to know how to put forward the best image of your company.
+However, the rules abroad are not always the same as in your home country.
+You must therefore understand how to adapt and convey a professional image.

 Developing an entrepreneurial mindset